Peace-and-Passion/luncho/luncho-typescript-fetch/README.markdown

       // estimate country code from IP address this.countryCode = await this.luncho.get_country_code();

-      //  Returns the local currency value of the country from the US dollar value in US, taking the
+      //  get the local currency value of the country from the US dollar value in US, taking the
       //    price level of the country into account by factor 0 to 1.0. const jpy = await this.luncho.get_currency_from_US_dollar(50.0, 'JP', 1.0)